lady-h-world/My_Garden/reading_pages/Secret_Guest/math_stats1.md

 <img align="left" src="https://github.com/lady-h-world/My_Garden/blob/main/images/Secret_Guest_images/polar_butterfly_storm.png" width="512" height="417" />
 <p>&nbsp;</p>

 And guess what's more fun!
-If we just change butterfly curve function from cartesian coordinate system to polar coordinate system, on the left chart, now you're seeing the shape similar to [Hanashiro's golden butterfly storm][3]!
+If we just change butterfly curve function from cartesian coordinate system to polar coordinate system, look at the left chart, does it feel like golden butterfly storm!? ✨

 Cartesian coordinate uses (x, y) coordinate system to specify points in a plane, while polar coordinate uses distance `r` and angle `θ` to specify points.
 A general form of polar equation is `r = f(θ)`, which determines how does distance r depend on the angle θ.
 Butterfly curve's polar equation looks as below: